Pirates

 Jack

-What makes ye think the sea knows where it's going?
-It just keeps sloshing around to avoid wondering about it.
+(Looks up to the Moon) You hear this?
+He thinks the sea knows where it be going?
+(To FINN) One thing I know, it just keeps sloshing around to avoid wondering about it.
 No plans.
 Just being.

 (FINN looks out across the sea)